transmental/foundnone-vrf/README.md

 # Foundnone VRF

 A democratized Verifiable Random Function (VRF) system allowing anyone to request and fulfill entropy requests onchain for rewards.
+It can be used with a single EOA or an external transaction relayer service enabling concurrency and scalability.

 # Deployed Addresses:
 - Base Sepolia: `0x1ec945E267CF78c53306d48D89f2cdb500026811`